Maritime Transport and Ports

 Residence principle application:

-Following the SEEA CF residence principle, emissions should be attributed to the country where the operating enterprise is resident, not the flag state of the vessel.[24]
-This alignment with national accounts principles is essential for consistent ocean economy thematic and extended accounts.
-In practice, this means that emissions from a vessel flagged in one country but operated by an enterprise resident in another country should be attributed to the country of the operator.
-Where vessel ownership is dispersed across multiple jurisdictions through complex corporate structures, compilers should follow the ultimate beneficial ownership principle consistent with SNA 2025 guidance on globalisation and institutional units.
+Following the SEEA CF residence principle, emissions should be attributed to the country where the operating enterprise is resident, not the flag state of the vessel.[28]
+In practice, emissions from a vessel flagged in one country but operated by an enterprise resident in another should be attributed to the country of the operator.

 3.3.2 Air Pollutants